The Basics of Intelligent Automation

 Manufacturing

-Manufacturing industries use data from logistics companies to predict demand and maintenance.
-Leveraging existing data, manufacturers can use predictive analytics to solve new problems and facilitate product engineering.
+Manufacturing organizations use data from logistics companies to predict demand and maintenance.
+By leveraging existing data from various sources, such as customer orders, supply chain movements, and machine performance metrics, manufacturers can use predictive analytics to solve new problems and facilitate product engineering

 Who are the leaders in this industry?
-The most notable trailblazers include:
+The most notable organizations include:

-The challenge that has held back industrial growth for centuries was the inability to automate any and every business process completely.
-Thanks to Intelligent Automation, most business processes are now suitable candidates for Intelligent Automation.
+The challenge holding back industrial growth for centuries was the inability to automate any and every business process completely.
+However, thanks to technological advancements and operational improvements, most business processes are now suitable candidates for Intelligent Automation.